 The State Aid for Public Library Construction Grant Program for our region is administered through the Mid-Hudson Library System.
 To learn more about this program please visit the New York State Division of Library Development’s web site.

-- To get ready for the next round of grant funds:
+- To get ready for applying for your grant:

 - 2019 MHLS Board Priorities for Funding: To be considered for funding a project must: